Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: The qubit density matrix

-The time evolution of the entanglement of the initially chosen quasi-Bell state (\ref{quasi_Bell}) is of interest.
-For the bipartite system considered here this may be measured by the von Neumann entropy of the reduced density matrix of a subsystem.
-Employing (\ref{entropy_defn}) and our evaluations (\ref{zeta_theta}, \ref{xi_theta}) we may find a theta-function dependent expression for the time evolution of the said entropy in the parametric domain discussed in the preceding paragraph.
-This may be compared with expression of the entropy based on the sums (\ref{entropy_defn}, \ref{density_diagonal}, \ref{density_offdiagonal}) as a check on the validity of our closed-form evaluation scheme.
-As these expressions are voluminous, we only reproduce here in Fig. \ref{entropy_plot} the corresponding diagrams for the time evolution of entropy.
-For first few revivals in the qubit density matrix elements a good agreement between the analytical closed-form expression and the series sum is obtained.
-As physically expected the entropy dips from its maximal value during successive revivals in the quantum oscillations of the density matrix elements (\ref{density_diagonal}, \ref{density_offdiagonal}).
-The large decreases in the entropy indicate that during its course of evolution the components of the system repeatedly come close to pure states of the individual subsystems, as discussed at the end of Sec. \ref{General}.
-The entanglement between the qubit and oscillator for these short time periods characterized by low entropy is reduced to very small values.
+The time evolution of the entanglement of the quasi-Bell initial state (\ref{quasi_Bell}) may be measured by the corresponding von Neumann entropy $S^{(\pm)}$.
+Employing (\ref{entropy_defn}) and our evaluations (\ref{zeta_theta}, \ref{xi_theta}) we may find a theta function dependent expression for the time evolution of the entropy in the parametric domain discussed earlier.
+This may be compared with the expression of the entropy based on the sums (\ref{entropy_defn}, \ref{density_diagonal}, \ref{density_offdiagonal}) as a check on the validity of our closed form evaluation scheme.
+As these expressions are voluminous, we only reproduce in Fig. \ref{entropy_plot} the corresponding diagrams for the time evolution of the entropy.
+Up to the first few revivals for $\xi^{(+)}$ we observe that the entropy obtained via the series sum is well-approximated by the analytical closed form expression.
+During the revival of the qubit density matrix elements the entropy of the system exhibits drastic fall from its near-maximal value signaling existence of \textit{almost} disentangled pure states of the \textit{subsystems} at corresponding times during their course of evolution.
+We will discuss in Subsec. \ref{sqeezing_Mandel} an instance of this phenomenon in detail.
 The extent of the dip in entropy increases with increase of the bias parameter.